Skip to content

 Tool manifest

 This manifest is hand-maintained.
 It records ownership policy, not every installed binary on every host.
+The ownership matrix gives the detailed lane, install, upgrade, apply, and validation boundaries.

 mise